smogon/pokemon-showdown-client/website/pages/rng.md

 How PS's RNG works
 ------------------

-Pokémon Showdown uses the exact same RNG as the actual Pokémon games on the Switch and 3DS use.
+Pokémon Showdown uses the exact same type of RNG as the actual Pokémon games on the Switch and 3DS use.
 You can see the source code right here:

 https://github.com/smogon/Pokemon-Showdown/blob/master/sim/prng.ts